What's the Problem?

 - String Cheese Recall Litigation

 Do I Have a Whole Foods Jalapeno Cream Cheese Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Whole Foods Jalapeno Cream Cheese Lawsuits.
-We are handling individual litigation nationwide and currently accepting new listeria infection cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating recalled jalapeno cream cheese from Whole Foods, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.